ubccr/hpc-toolset-tutorial/xdmod/README.md

 allows Open XDMoD to also display performance data for HPC jobs.

 The asciinema media is not meant to be used on its own, they are intended for use in a "live" demonstration.
+Command Line Demos in a Light color, are meant to be watched.
+Dark theme are interactive

 `VIM` is used to edit files in this tutorial.
 If you prefer a different editor, please install it on the xdmod container.